Martin-H0/Database_ORM/Installation Guide for Database_ORM.md

 ## 1. Setting Up a Virtual Environment

 It is recommended to use a virtual environment to manage dependencies.
+It is recommended to skip points one to seven

 ### 1.1 Creating the Virtual Environment
 Open a terminal or command prompt and navigate to the project folder: